 - Get permission to run your baking business at home from your landlord, home insurance provider and/or mortgage lender.
 The good news is that, by law, they cannot delay or withhold permission without a good reason.

 - Anyone who wants to run a food business should also have appropriate food hygiene training.
-Oddly, the law doesn’t state specifics about what this training should be, but it is strongly recommended by the Food Standards Agency (FDA) that you aim to get a Level 2 Food Hygiene Certificate, by taking a short training course.
+Oddly, the law doesn’t state specifics about what this training should be, but it is strongly recommended by the Food Standards Agency (FSA) that you aim to get a Level 2 Food Hygiene Certificate, by taking a short training course.
 This will prove to people that you have been taught how to handle, prepare and bake food products safely and may increase business.

 Are you a keen writer in your spare time?
 If you love expressing your creativity through words, then freelance writing is something you could do to make money from home.